Access the Code of Practice online

 Corrosion can only happen in the presence of an electrolyte, e.g., water.
 The occurrence of salt (or other contaminants) in the water increases the conductivity of the electrolyte and therefore greatly increases the reaction rate.

 Salt contamination will also affect the time of wetness.
-On a clean surface, water vapour will condense at 100% relative humidity, on a salt-covered surface, a wet film can be formed at a relative humidity level of 75% and more.
+On a clean surface, water vapour will condense at 100% relative humidity; on a salt-covered surface, a wet film can be formed at a relative humidity level of 75% or more.